plenigo/plenigo.github.io/pages/sdks/php/includes/verify_user_login.md

     return $ip;
 }

-// get this information from the settings in your plenigo backend
+// get this information from the settings in your Frisbii Media backend
 $companyId = "YOUR COMPANY ID";
 $secret = "YOUR COMPANY SECRET";